neondatabase/website/content/docs/extensions/pg-extensions.md

 - A description of what the extension does, instructions for compiling it, and any prerequisites
 - Whether an NDA or licensing agreement is necessary for Neon to provide support for your extension

 Please keep in mind that certain restrictions may apply with respect to Postgres privileges and local file system access.
-Neon features such as Autoscaling and Auto-suspend may limit the types of extensions we can support.
+Neon features such as Autoscaling and Autosuspend may limit the types of extensions we can support.

 Depending on the nature of your extension, Neon may also request a liability waiver.